mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Avoid hiring a vendor as their smallest client

 When we started the project, WebAgency told me that most of their clients were larger than I was, but they wanted to help me grow.
 It sounded like a great deal.
-I thought I'd get service normally reserved for large clients despite my limited budget.
+I thought I'd enjoy service normally reserved for large clients despite my limited budget.

 {{<img src="big-airline.jpg" maxWidth="400px" caption="My initial conversation with WebAgency, as I remember it." alt="Scene from Mad Men where Mohawk Airlines tells Don Draper, 'You said Sterling Cooper Didn&rsquo;t need a big airline... you were going to make *us* a big airline.'">}}